mistyjack/mistyjack/README.md

 - 👋 Hi, I’m Mustafa
 - 👀 I’m interested in fullstack web development with JavaScript/TypeScript
-- 🌱 I’m currently learning AWS Serverless Architecture
+- 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on JavaScript projects
 - 📫 How to reach me, email me at moladepo@outlook.com